 San Francisco's Ballot Simplification Committee (BSC) reviews and writes a digest for each local measure placed on the San Francisco ballot.
-The digests are printed in the Voter Information Pamphlet, which is mailed to all registered voters in advance of the election.
+The digests are printed in the San Francisco Voter Information Pamphlet, which is mailed to all registered voters prior to the election.